PotatoMania/uconsole-cm3/README.md

 I've successfully adapted the uConsole patches to CM3.
 I've even written a new kernel driver to support automatic amplifier switch, so the speaker will automatically shutdown when 3.5mm jack is used.
 No software polling, efficient.

-Raise issue if you have any problems.
+Raise issue if you run into any problem.

-It's reported that CM4's WiFi won't work if using the kernel package in this repo.
-It should be fixed in latest code though.
+For CM4 users, check your WiFi status.
+It's once reported that CM4's WiFi won't work if using the kernel package in this repo, though it should be fixed in latest code.

-## How to install ArchLinux on uConsole/CM3 from scratch
+## Install ArchLinux on uConsole(CM3, CM4/S) from scratch

 Please read [the guide in doc](doc/how-to-install-archlinux-from-scratch.md)(still draft and possibly will never be updated).